robinthibaut/pysgems/README.md

 The package should be made more robust and able to support all SGEMS features.

+The make_data() method should be extended to support grids and multiple features.

 The package should be properly documented.

 The package should have more built-in visualization methods.